1. How do I apply for need-based aid?

 7. Can my Financial Aid Award be faxed or emailed to me?

-Due to its confidential nature, we are required to send the
+Due to its confidential nature, we are currently required to send the

 Financial Aid Award through the mail.
 In addition we will